al-husayn/al-husayn/README.md

 - 🌱 I’m currently focusing on JavaScript, Typescript, React, NextJS, Python, AI & C#  🤣
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2025 Goals: Delve in deeper into blockchain development
+- 🥅 2026 Goals: Delve in deeper into blockchain development and AI
 - ⚡ Fun fact: I love playing soccer, reading and surfing the internet
 - 📫 How to reach me alhusayn532@gmail.com